STYLE GUIDE

 • Words used as terms.
 Use italics for any words singled out as terms in written context: the letter m, the term depressed implies.

 • Italicized passages.
-Do not italicize normally italicized words when they appear in an italicized passage (such as photo captions).
+Do not italicize normally italicized words when they appear in an italicized passage.
 The USS Cole is pictured on the right.

 • Italicize brand names.
 Burger King restaurant, Coca-cola bottle, Delta Airlines.